Crystal Springs Surgical Associates - San Mateo San Francisco Weight Loss Surgery

 Routine tests before surgery

-Certain basic tests are done prior to surgery: a Complete Blood Count (CBC), Urinalysis, and a Chemistry Panel, which gives a readout of about 20 blood chemistry values.
-Often a Glucose Tolerance Test is done to evaluate for diabetes, which is very common in overweight persons.
-All patients but the very young get a chest X-ray and an electrocardiogram.
-Women may have a vaginal ultrasound to look for abnormalities of the ovaries or uterus.
-Many surgeons ask for a gallbladder ultrasound to look for gallstones.
-Other tests, such as pulmonary function testing, echocardiogram, sleep studies, GI evaluation, cardiology evaluation, or psychiatric evaluation, may be requested when indicated.
+Comprehensive ConsultationCertain basic tests are done prior to surgery: a Complete Blood Count (CBC) and a Chemistry Panel, which gives a readout of about 20 blood chemistry values.
+Often a hemoglobin A1c is done to evaluate for diabetes, which is very common in overweight persons.
+Vitamin D deficiency and evaluation for calcium defiency are checked.
+H. Pylori bacteria exposure is evaluated since this type of bacteria causes stomach ulcers and other problems.
+All patients get an upper GI xray to evaluate your stomach for a possible hiatal hernia and an electrocardiogram (EKG), and possibly a chest xray.
+Women may have a pregnancy test just to make sure.
+Many surgeons ask for a gallbladder ultrasound if you know you have gallstones.
+Other tests, such as pulmonary function testing, echocardiogram, sleep studies, GI evaluation, or cardiology evaluation with cardiac stress testing may be requested when indicated.

 Back to top